NVIDIA/NeMo-Skills/docs/pipelines/run-cmd.md

 print(response.choices[0].message.content)
 ```

-Then we can run the server and the inference code in a single command:
+Then we can run the server and the inference code in a single command as below.
+We will also show how to start the code
+execution server that can be used to run arbitrary code in a sandboxed environment.
+This can be useful to safely
+execute untrusted code or to run code that requires a specific environment in a container without affecting the host
+system.

 ```bash
 ns run_cmd \